fffffatah/time-store/README.md

 # Time Store DB

 A simple distributed database with SQLite backend for storing and retrieving time entries.
 This project incorporates Raft consensus algorithm for handling leader election and log replication.
 Currently, it only supports a rigid schema for time entries and doesn't provide any customizability.
+This project was built for partial completion of CSE707 at BRAC University.

 ```json
 {